-Seized by the bloodshed, the Prussian King Friedrich Wilhelm IV called a liberal “March Ministry”.
+Seized by the bloodshed, the Prussian King Friedrich Wilhelm IV called for a liberal government.
 His proclamation “To my people and to the German nation” with the words “Prussia will continue in Germany” seemed to promise the realization of German unity and the introduction of a constitutional monarchy in Prussia.
 In order to form a united state, the first freely elected German representative body met in the Paulskirche in Frankfurt on 18 May 1848.

-The supporters of the “Greater German” direction had previously demanded the integration of German Austria into the kingdom to be founded, but the non-German lands of the Habsburg monarchy had to be excluded.
+The supporters of the “greater Germany” direction had previously demanded the integration of German Austria into the kingdom to be founded, but the non-German lands of the Habsburg monarchy had to be excluded.
 However, the Austrian multi-ethnic state insisted on its constitutional unity.
-This is another reason why the supporters of a “small German solution” decided the conflict for themselves.
+This is another reason why the supporters of a “lesser Germany solution” resolved the conflict for themselves.

 At the top of the state, there had to be a hereditary emperor.
 On March 28, 1849, the deputies elected Friedrich Wilhelm IV as the “Emperor of the Germans”.
 The King of Prussia, however, rejected the imperial crown because he did not wish to grant further legitimacy to the revolutionaries.
 At the same time Austria, Prussia, Bavaria, Hanover, Saxony and other states did not recognize the “revolutionary” constitution.

 Thus, the attempt failed to found a constitutionally constituted nation state on parliamentary way.
 Radical Democratic forces then attempted to enforce the Reich constitution by force.
 Especially in Saxony, in the Palatinate and in Baden rebellions flared up.
 But the monarchical governments, which had become firmly established again, succeeded quickly in militarily suppressing these rebellions.